RxJS-CN/RxJS-Ultimate-CN/error-handling.md

   () => console.log('complete')
 )
 ```
 This code will only execute the error callback and NOT reach the complete callback.
+### Patching it